Data Storage Converter

 What is the difference between MB and MiB?

-MB (megabyte) is the decimal unit where 1 MB = 1,000,000 bytes.
-MiB (mebibyte) is the binary unit where 1 MiB = 1,048,576 bytes.
-The IEC introduced the MiB, GiB, TiB notation in 1998 to remove ambiguity, but MB/GB/TB are still commonly used for both standards in practice.
+MB (megabyte) is the decimal unit where 1 MB = 1,000,000 bytes, used by storage manufacturers and network providers.
+MiB (mebibyte) is the binary unit where 1 MiB = 1,048,576 bytes, used by operating systems for memory and storage reporting.
+The International Electrotechnical Commission (IEC) introduced the MiB, GiB, and TiB notation in 1998 specifically to eliminate this ambiguity, but both terms remain widely used interchangeably in practice.

 What is the difference between bits and bytes?